Christine Majerus: Career

 Majerus is also a member of the Elite Sports Section of the Luxembourg Army.
-She completed her basic training in 2012 and is not required to perform active service during her subsequent professional cycling career.
+She completed her basic training in 2012 and was not required to perform active service during her subsequent professional cycling career.

 Olympics

 Majerus competed at the 2012 Summer Olympics in the Women's road race, finishing 21st.
-She went on to compete in the 2016 and 2020 Games, and carried the flag for Luxembourg at the opening ceremony of the 2020 Olympics in Tokyo.
+She also took part in the 2016 and 2020 Games, and carried the flag for Luxembourg at the opening ceremony of the 2020 Olympics in Tokyo.